OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheet-functions.md

 ## Example 2: Nested functions

-The following code sample applies the `VLOOKUP` function to the sample data described previously to identify the number of wrenches sold in November and the number of wrenches sold in December, and then applies the `SUM` function to calculate the total number of wrenches sold during these two months.
+The following code sample applies the `VLOOKUP` function to the sample data described previously to identify the number of wrenches sold in November and the number of wrenches sold in December, and then applies the `SUM` function to calculate the total number of wrenches sold during those two months.

 As this example shows, when one or more function calls are nested within another function call, you only need to load the final result (in this example, `sumOfTwoLookups`).
 Any intermediate results (in this example, the result of each `VLOOKUP` function) will be calculated and used to calculate the final result.